Broad-Terror

 The cousin of the southern demon prince Broad-Valor was called Broad-Terror, who controlled a massive tribe of demons that lived in the eastern wastelands.
 That land was barren, cold, rocky and hardly anything could live there, which naturally made his tribe rugged and formidable fighters.

 Shortly after the tribe of Broad-Valor was made into a tributary of Tengir, Broad-Terror paid a visit to his cousin with a massive retinue of warriors.
 But when Broad-Terror and his retinue arrived at the settlements of Broad-Valor, he saw that his cousin and everyone in his cousin's tribe, even the most honored and eminent lords among them, lived in poverty: their houses were shabby and unadorned, their coffers were empty, no golden or silver wares had they, and they were clothed in nothing but tattered cottons and nappy fleeces.
 The sight of his cousin's pitiful situation moved Broad-Terror's heart, he said to him: "Cousin, the last time I was here, you ate out of golden bowls, drank from golden cups, and even your servants' bodies were covered in the finest silks; your cellars were overflowing with wine, you ate fish and meat for every meal and your horses were fat.
 Now only a year has passed, and I have returned to find that you eat and drink out of rotten driftwood, you have nothing to clothe yourselves in but rags, your cellars are empty, you barely have enough grain to eat, and your horses are emaciated.
 What disaster has befallen you, so odious as to humble you so?"
 Woefully, Broad-Valor responded thus: "It all started when the mad son of Lord Tengir known as With-Heaven was dispatched here to wreak havoc upon our land.
 I sent warriors to kill him, but he was possessed by a god of war, so he was unkillable.
 He escaped, going who knows where.
 After that, I had a mind to attack Lord Tengir in retaliation, so I took the warriors with me to the north, but we were no match for him.
 He made our country into a tributary, demanding a yearly payment of one thousand silver and one hundred gold pieces."
-Broad-Terror said: "What an impudent fellow, that Deity is.
+Broad-Terror said: "What an impudent fellow, that Tengir is.
 What right does he think he has to reduce lords of an ancient and high-named race such as ours to serfs, who can't even feed and clothe themselves respectably.
 This, cousin, is no way to live.
 You must not accept his lording it up."
 And Broad-Valor: "Cousin, I would take him on again if I could, I would throw down my life if it meant I could unburden my clan of this cursed yoke, but last time he slew so many of my good warriors, even my own sons.
 I have no strength left."
 To which Broad-Terror: "Then let us consolidate our warriors and take him on together.
 We are cousins, the same blood flows through our veins.
 This is not just your fight, it is mine too.
 And I have five times as many warriors as you do, who have been hardened through years not only of fierce battle, but of bearing the harsh conditions in our homeland.
 Let us destroy Tengir and share the spoils of war.
 What say you?"
 Broad-Valor was silent for a while before accepting: "Yes, let us."

 Thereupon Broad-Terror sent a messenger back to his homeland to summon the rest of his warriors.
 He also lent Broad-Valor some money to buy new weapons and armor.
 It took almost a month for the warriors to arrive.
 They were combined with the warriors of Broad-Valor to yield a total of ten thousand warriors, most of whom had chariots.
 When the tribute-collectors for that year arrived, Broad-Valor refused to pay them anything, and they went back empty-handed.
 When word of the rebellion reached Tengir, he commanded Thousand-Horse and Golden-Wolf to rouse the warriors and get them ready for the campaign.
 By that time, Tengir's house was powerful enough to field twelve thousand warriors on chariots, each armed with a sword, dagger, bow and quiver.
 He took charge of three thousand of these, and assigned the remaining nine thousand to nine generals.
 They set out.